github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-python.rst

 ``API::CallNode``, which deserves a small description of its own.

 ``API::CallNode``s are not ``API::Node``s.
-Instead they are ``DataFlow::Node``s with some convenience predicates that allows you to recover ``API::Node``s for the return value as well as for parameters to the call.
+Instead they are ``DataFlow::Node``s with some convenience predicates that allows you to recover ``API::Node``s for the return value as well as for arguments to the call.
 This enables you to constrain the call in various ways using the API graph.
 The following snippet finds all calls to ``re.compile`` where the ``pattern`` argument comes from parsing a command line argument using the ``argparse`` library.